ElektraInitiative/libelektra/src/tools/website/README.md

 ### application-config.json

-This file will be copied and mounted by the command `kdb mount-website-frontend-config`.
+This file will be copied and mounted by the command `kdb mount-website-config`.
 The configuration will then be available below `@config_root@/@config_default_profile@` in Elektra.

 #### PID file